Vamikakaushik/SKILLLAB__PROR_2026-AxiomWorks/README.md

 Explain how the system works in simple terms.

-Include:

-- input,
-- processing,
-- output,
-- physical structure,
-- app interaction if any.

 Input:
 The system receives input from IR sensors placed at the front of the robot.
 These sensors detect the black line on the surface by sensing the difference between black and white areas.
 Processing: